Amphibious assault submarine

 An amphibious assault submarine is a theoretical submarine equivalent of an amphibious assault ship.
 While such ships have been proposed in the past by both the United States and the Soviet Union, none has ever been built (though at least one of the larger Soviet designs did start construction).
-Converted or standard submarines have often been used to transport small groups of soldiers or supplies, however.
+Converted or standard submarines have often been used to transport small groups of soldiers or supplies, such as the cruiser submarines of the Imperial Japanese Navy.

+In Imperial Japan

+Most of the Imperial Japanese Navy's cruiser submarines (Junsen Types) were capable of carriying floatplanes for reconnaissance and sometimes limited air strikes, as well as carrying several amphibious landing craft.

+This capacity was notably planned to be used during the "Operation Tatsumaki", were in May 1944, called for the submarines I-36, I-38, I-41, I-44 and I-53 to transport modified Type 4 Ka-Tsu amphibious tracked landing craft, each armed with two 450 mm torpedoes, from Kure to Majuro.
+After the submarines launched the Ka-Tsu vehicles, the operation called for the vehicles to proceed to shore, move overland across the atoll's islands, then enter the water in the lagoon and attack Allied ships with torpedoes.
+Operation Tatsumaki later was postponed pending the correction of defects found in the Ka-Tsu vehicles and eventually was canceled entirely.

 In the Soviet Union

 The Soviet Union had some experiences using submarines to shuttle weapons, supplies and special forces into besieged areas or behind enemy lines in World War II, specifically during the siege of Sevastopol.

 Project 621

 After the war, in 1948, Project 621 was proposed as a landing ship-transport submarine to set down troops behind enemy lines.
 With some 5,950 tons, the underwater giant would have been one of the largest submarines of its day.
 On its two vehicle decks, it was to carry a full infantry battalion of 745 troops, 10 T-34 tanks, 12 trucks, 12 towed cannons, and 3 catapult-launched La-5 fighter aircraft for air cover.
 The troops and vehicles meanwhile would be unloaded over a bow ramp when the submarine beached on the surface.